-It is important that appropriate local procedures for the use of adrenaline autoinjectors, should include the following
+It is important that appropriate local procedures for the use of adrenaline auto-injectors, should include the following

-- awareness among all members of staff that the child has this particular medical condition - awareness of the symptoms associated with anaphylactic shock - knowledge of the type of injector to be used - labelling of injectors for the child concerned, for example adrenaline, antihistamine - knowledge of the locations where the injector is stored, preferably in an easily accessible place such as a medication box - the provision of appropriate instruction and training to nominated members of staff - familiarity with the names of those trained to administer treatment - an understanding of the need to keep records of the dates of issue - knowledge of emergency contacts in the staff room and main office.
-The information should accompany the medication on school trips.
-The arrangements for swimming and other sporting activities should also be considered.
+- awareness among all members of staff that the child has this particular medical condition - awareness of the symptoms associated with anaphylactic shock - knowledge of the type of injector to be used - labelling of injectors for the child concerned, for example adrenaline, anti-histamine - knowledge of the locations where the injector is stored, preferably in an easily accessible place but not a locked cupboard or office where access is restricted - reference the protocol for use of any spare AAIs kept in school (see following page) and the register of pupils to who the spare AAI can be given. - the provision of appropriate instruction and training to nominated members of staff - familiarity with the names of those trained to administer treatment - an understanding of the need to keep records of the dates of issue - knowledge of emergency contacts

 This type of information should be suitably displayed in the areas where the medication is to be kept.
 This information should include the name of the child and, ideally, a photograph.
 Care must be given to ensure confidentiality.
-The information should be accessible but not publicly displayed.
-Most schools keep this information
+The information should be accessible but not publicly displayed; this information is displayed in the staff room.
+The information should accompany the medication on school trips.
+The arrangements for swimming and other sporting activities should also be considered.
+The AAI should be taken by the staff on all school trips; UKS2 pupils may keep their AAI with them if appropriate.